EB-CDPHE/Data-requests/Percent PCR positives that are sequenced/README.md

 ![TT229_Num_Dup_Keys](images/TT229DupKeyCount.png)

-**Number of Dup Keys = 4:** Over 95% of these duplicates were identical on all four key variables.
-The record with the latest `ResultDate` and earliest `CreateDate` was kept and the others deleted.
+**Number of Dup Keys = 4:** Over 95% of duplicates were identical on all four key variables.
+In these cases the first record was kept.

 **Number of Dup Keys = 3:** There were 10 duplicate LSI which had identical values for `LabSpecimenID`, `ResultID`, `ResultDate` but had different values for `CreateDate`.
 Here are the records: